Apartment and room rentals

 The sample agreement is an agreement between one owner and one tenant.
 If you will not live alone in a flat, the agreement must include all of your flatmates according to their proper status.
 It can be your family for example.
 In this case, you are the Lessee alone, and the others are the members of your family.
 It is also possible to rent a flat with someone else (with a friend for example).
-In this case you are cotenants, and both of you must be indicated as tenants/lessees.
+In this case, you are tenants, and both of you must be indicated as tenants/lessees.

-As rental issues are regulated by the Civil Code, only written and signed documents are considered in a legal action.
-So your agreements in word mean nothing and even e-mails and other unsigned messages related to your rental issues are not accepted as legal proofs.
+As rental issues are regulated by the Civil Code, only written and signed documents are considered in legal action.
+So your agreements in a word mean nothing and even e-mails and other unsigned messages related to your rental issues are not accepted as legal proof.
 There is one special case: a valid electronic signature.
 It is a special document format and it is not equal to a scanned and copy-pasted signature.
 Printed signatures are not valid!

-Other important thing when signing a contract is to check if the other party has the right to sign it or not.
-Basically the owner can sign the contract or an estate agent.
+Another important thing when signing a contract is to check if the other party has the right to sign it or not.
+Basically, the owner can sign the contract or an estate agent.
 But the agent must have an authorisation from the owner that s(he) can sign the contract, and you need to get an original version of it.
 It is also advised that all of the sheets of the contract will be signed by the Lessor and the Lessee on both sides.

 Document for the Immigration Office

 The required document is a signed Accommodation reporting form.
 We suggest that you take one with you when you go to sign a contract, so you don’t have to bother the owner twice.
-You can find further info on the immigration office on this link.
+You can find further info on the immigration office at this link.

 Report of inventory

 This is the second appendix of the sample agreement.
 We uploaded a sample Report of inventory as well (source: alberlet.hu).
-It doesn’t have to be an appendix, the agreement can also include these information.
+It doesn’t have to be an appendix, the agreement can also include this information.
 The sample inventory includes 2 kinds of information: